Erastuskanyatta/Streams-in-Java/index.md

 ```
 The `books.stream()` object creates a stream from the list of books.

-The .map() get the books object and extract the author.
+The `.map()` get the book's object and extract the author.

-On running the snippet above, you will get the following output:
+The output of the snippet will be:

 ```bash
 Paul